 Timothy Totten is a serial entrepreneur, historical presenter, architectural enthusiast and non-profit race director.

 Totten has studied the life and work of Frank Lloyd Wright for more than 26 years, visiting almost 300 Wright-designed buildings across the United States.
 He has given his “Night with Wright” presentations at historical societies, museums, Frank Lloyd Wright properties, libraries and event centers for the past several years.
 Several of his presentations have been approved for AIA continuing education credits.

 In addition to FLLW storytelling, Totten also finds time to volunteer, create and direct the Amazing Race for Charity, a 501(c)(3) organization based in Eustis, Florida.
 Amazing Race for Charity Tim is the co-organizer of TEDxEustis.
 TEDxEustis

-He is also the managing partner and head product designer for Final Embrace, LLC, a very successful company that is the largest producer and manufacturer of his line of products for the funeral industry in the world.
-Tim is also the partner in a successful company, FunVenture, LLC, creating game experiences for adults.
+He is also the managing partner and head product designer for Final Embrace, LLC, a very successful company, established in 2001, that is the largest producer and manufacturer of his line of products for the funeral industry in the world.
+Final Embrace, LLC Tim is also partner in a successful company, FunVenture, LLC, creating game experiences for adults.
 FunVenture, LLC

 Born in Orlando, Florida, he lives in Eustis with his 21 year old son, Jacob.